konflux-ci/architecture/ADR/00xx-component-dependencies.md

 ### Integration-service and PR Groups

 * When [integration-service] notices a build from a PR (PR#2) that it detects is in the same group as a build from another PR (PR#1), it will perform testing but it will perform that process with some modifications.
 It will:
-  * Construct the Snapshot for the test using the image from the triggering build pipeline of PR #2 as well as image found on the latest build pipeline associated with PR#1.
+  * Construct the Snapshot for the test using the image from the triggering build pipeline of PR #2 as well as the image found on the latest build pipeline associated with PR#1.
 This lets a user test PR #2 including unmerged content from PR #1.
 It will construct the Snapshot from the latest builds of all PRs in the PR Group.
   * Post the test results back on PR#1 in addition to the results it would normally post to PR#2.
 It will post the test results back to all PRs in the PR Group.

 ### Build-service and PR Groups